-In addition to the analysis for Intensive Observational Periods (IOP), ARM also developed the continuous forcing data in which the initial guess fields in the cost function of Equation (10) were entirely from hourly operational analysis and were subject to constraints of observed surface and TOA fields (Xie et al. 2004).
-The advantage of the continuous forcing is that it can be derived for long periods and over most regions of the globe as long as surface and TOA measurements are available.
-The compromise is that the vertical structures of the analyzed fields are heavily dependent on the operational analysis.

-1.6 Input data for the ARM variational analysis
+1.6 Input data

 The input data for the ARM variational analysis include measurements of both adjustment variables and constraint fields.
 The adjusted variables are the large-scale state variables, namely, winds, temperature, and humidity.
 The constraints include surface pressure, surface latent and sensible heat fluxes, wind stress, precipitation, net radiation at the surface and at the top of the atmosphere (TOA), as well as column total cloud liquid water.
+The momentum constraint of Equation (9) was not imposed in the existing analysis because of large sensitivity of the pressure gradient force to errors in temperature, the treatment of which is still under investigation.

 The large-scale state variables are obtained primarily from balloon-borne sounding measurements.
+Ideally, high frequency soundings at least once every three hours over a well-positioned array are needed to specify the SCM forcing.
+However, because of logistical difficulties and large expenses of operating coordinated balloon soundings, only during special ARM Intensive Operational Periods (IOPs), radiosondes were launched at 3 hourly or 6 hourly to measure the vertical profiles of winds, temperature, and water vapor mixing ratio.

+The majority of these IOPs were conducted at SGP.
+At the ARM TWP and NSA, coordinated balloon sounding measurements are more difficult to make, hence only one and two IOPs have been conducted respectively at these sites.
+ARM also deployed many surface stations at its sites, including various radiometers, surface flux stations.
+They are intended to characterize the water and energy budgets within the domain represented by a GCM grid box.
+The domain averaged fluxes are also used in the variational analysis as constraints.
+The SGP has much more of these surface stations than the other ARM sites.
-During ARM Intensive Operational Periods (IOPs), radiosondes are usually launched every three hours to measure the vertical profiles of winds, temperature, and water vapor mixing ratio over a well-defined sounding array.
-Hourly profiler measurements of winds are also available at the National Oceanic and Atmospheric Administration (NOAA) wind profiler stations, which can be merged with the soundings in the analysis.
-At the ARM SGP site, there are ARM five sounding stations: the central facility (C1) and four boundary facilities (B1, B4, B5, and B6), as well as a number of NOAA wind profiler sites to provide the needed upper-air measurements (Figure 1a).

-The variational analysis analyzes the original upper-air measurements from radiosondes and wind profilers over the analysis grid points (Figure 1a) using the Cressman interpolation scheme (Cressman 1959), which requires a background field from numerical weather prediction (NWP) centers’ operational analyses.
+At the SGP, hourly profiler measurements of winds are also available at the National Oceanic and Atmospheric Administration (NOAA) wind profiler stations, which are merged with the soundings in the analysis.
+The SGP site hasfive ARM sounding stations: the central facility (C1) and four boundary facilities (B1, B4, B5, and B6), as well as a number of NOAA wind profiler sites to provide the needed upper-air measurements (Figure 1a).
+These boundary sites and wind profilers have not and are not always available.
+For the SGP, the variational analysis analyzes the original upper-air measurements from radiosondes and wind profilers over the analysis grid points (Figure 1a) using the Cressman interpolation scheme (Cressman 1959), which requires a background field from numerical weather prediction (NWP) centers’ operational analyses.
 Current variational analysis uses the operational analyses from the NOAA mesoscale model Rapid Update Cycle (RUC) for SGP (Figure 1b) and the European Center for Medium-Range Weather Forecasts (ECMWF) for other ARM sites.
-Note that the NWP operational analysis itself can be used as the input of the large-scale state variables for the variational analysis to create the so-called “continuous forcing” datasets over a long term period (multiple years) where there are no soundings available.
-In this case, NWP analyses are adjusted through the variational analysis method to balance the observed column budgets of mass, heat, moisture, and momentum rather than the NWP model-produced budgets.
-The use of the observed constraints in the analysis has significantly improved the accuracy of the forcing data derived from NWP analyses (Xie et al. 2004).

 The required constraint variables are derived from measurements of surface observational networks and satellites.
 Around the ARM SGP site, there is a dense surface network (Figure 1c).
 The observation platforms include the follows.

-Surface Meteorological Observation Stations (SMOS) measuring surface precipitation, surface pressure, surface winds, temperature, and relative humidity
+Surface Meteorological Observation Stations (SMOS) measuring surface precipitation, surface pressure, surface winds, temperature, and relative humidity.

 Energy Budget Bowen Ratio (EBBR) stations measuring surface latent and sensible heat fluxes and surface broadband net radiative flux.